 Certifications of Approval

 Any grant, fellowship, or contract application (new or renewal, competing or noncompeting) submitted to a funding agency must include an indication of IRB approval for all activities proposing the use of human subjects.
-The Institutional Official authorized to sign off on funding approval is Karen Hansen, Director, Institutional Review Office, or her designee, James Riddle, IRO Assistant Director.
+The Institutional Official authorized to sign off on funding approval is Karen Hansen, Director, Institutional Review Office.
 Grants are signed indicating IRB approval as "pending" only if IRB application information is in the Institutional Review Office awaiting either agenda assignment or final approval.
 A 60-day follow-up period is allowed from the date of the grant application submission to complete the IRB review.
 It is the Principal Investigator's responsibility to insure that all forms and other documents are submitted to the IRB so that review may be completed within the 60-day period.
 Once completed, the IRB office will send a copy of the subsequent (or follow-up) Certification of Approval to the Principal Investigator and the Office of Sponsored Research.
 Office of Sponsored Research will forward a copy to the appropriate agency.